Owhab/LocalChat/report.md

 - Implement a robust client-server architecture supporting multiple concurrent users
 - Create a cross-platform solution compatible with both Linux and Windows operating systems
 - Ensure reliable real-time message delivery and broadcasting within the local network
-- Provide an intuitive command-line interface with visual feedback and user-friendly interaction
+- Provide an intuitive command-line interface with enhanced visual feedback and user-friendly interaction

 **Secondary Objectives:**
 - Demonstrate practical application of network programming concepts learned in SDP-1 course
 - Implement thread-safe concurrent programming techniques for handling multiple clients
 - Create a scalable architecture that can handle growing numbers of users
-- Develop error handling mechanisms for network failures and unexpected disconnections
+- Develop comprehensive error handling mechanisms for network failures and unexpected disconnections
 - Document the project comprehensively for educational and practical reference

 ### **1.3.
 Scope**

 **Project Scope Includes:**
 - Real-time text messaging between multiple clients on the same local network
-- Server application capable of handling concurrent client connections
+- Server application capable of handling concurrent client connections using multi-threading
-- Client application with send/receive message capabilities
+- Client application with dual-threaded send/receive message capabilities
-- Cross-platform compatibility (Linux/Windows) with unified codebase
+- Cross-platform compatibility (Linux/Windows) with unified codebase and conditional compilation
-- Console-based user interface with color-coded messages for better readability
+- Enhanced console-based user interface with color-coded messages and beautiful formatting
-- User identification system with username-based messaging
+- User identification system with username-based messaging and unique color assignment
 - Connection management with graceful handling of joins and disconnections
 - Message broadcasting system for distributing messages to all connected clients
+- Cross-platform console utilities for enhanced user experience

 **Project Scope Excludes:**
 - Graphical user interface (GUI) implementation